Taxonomy Builder Setup¶

 Topics¶

-Create and organize your conversation topics using a structured three-level hierarchy system.
+Create and organize conversation topics using a structured three-level hierarchy.
 The topic interface provides visual tools to create, edit, and manage complex taxonomical relationships efficiently.

 The system supports three distinct hierarchical levels for topic organization: